Comanche National Grassland: Flora and fauna

 Vegetation is mostly steppe and shortgrass prairie, although pinyon and juniper trees are found in rocky canyons and cottonwoods and willows grow near streams.
 Western soapberry and netleaf hackberry are common in some areas near canyon bottoms, as well as some larger Gambel oak.
 Chickasaw plum and fragrant mimosa are occasional on uplands within grass cover.
 A few ponderosa pines are found on cool, moist hillsides.

 Wildlife on the grassland includes pronghorn, prairie dogs, lesser prairie chickens, mule deer, elk, wild turkey, golden eagle, swift fox, and infrequent roadrunners.
 Three hundred and twenty-eight species of birds, including many Eastern birds at the limit of their range, have been recorded in Baca County where most of the Carrizo unit is located.

 Beginning around the start of September, male tarantulas in the park will leave their burrows to search for females, which are in their own holes.
-Tarantulas are often seen crossing the road because they’re easy to pick out on the pavement.
+Tarantulas are often seen crossing the road because they are easy to catch sight of on the pavement.